SKIP TO PAGE CONTENT

 Professional Profile

-Dr. Miller, an alumni of WTAMU, joined the faculty of the College of Education and Social Sciences as Assistant Professor of Education in the Fall of 2021.
-He received his Ph.D. in Curriculum and Teaching from Baylor University in the summer of 2020.
-He received his Masters of Education Administration from Wayland Baptist University in the summer of 2012, and received his Bachelors of Science in Early Childhood Education from West Texas A&M University in the summer of 2007.
+Dr. Miller, an alumni of WTAMU, currently serves as the Executive Director of Educator Preparation and Certification Officer for the College of Education.
+Dr. Miller supports all certification programs in education including: teacher, alternate teacher, principal, counselor, ed. diag., and superintendent certifications as well as advising and testing.
+Dr. Miller joined the faculty of WTAMU as Assistant Professor of Education in the Fall of 2021.
+He received his Ph.D. in Curriculum and Instruction from Baylor University in the summer of 2020.
+He received his Masters of Education Administration from Wayland Baptist University in the summer of 2012, and received his Bachelor of Science in Early Childhood Education from West Texas A&M University in the summer of 2007.

 Formerly, Dr. Miller served as an educator and administrator in K-12 education for 16 years.
 In those years, he served three years as a paraprofessional, six as a professional educator and coach, and seven years as an administrator on campuses and in central administration.
 He has served several roles in curriculum and instruction such as the ELAR / Social Studies Department Head and Curriculum Lead, the District ESL / Bilingual Coordinator, and District Content Subject Coordinator.
 Other roles include: International Director of an independent school, Assistant Principal at elementary and high school campuses, and the Federal Programs Director for a large district in Texas.